Can I Have Different Passwords for YouTube and Gmail?

 Note that YouTube is one of them.

-What that means is that your Gmail account is also a YouTube account.
-They use the same ID (your email address) and same password, because in reality, it’s a single Google account.
+In other words, your Gmail account is also your YouTube account.
+They use the same ID (your email address) and the same password because in reality, it’s a single Google account.

 But…